secretmtgdev/Budget-Commander-Viewer/README.md

 ## Miscellaneous notes

 To find out the number of lines that have been written by developers, on this project, run `git ls-files | grep -v '\public\|\.d.ts\|\.json\|\.png\|\.jpeg\|\.gitignore\|\.md\|\.ico\|\.avif\|\.svg' | xargs wc -l

+To run the GraphQL server, run `python3 manage.py runserver` within the `server/core` directory